ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 ### Import Aliases

-You may also import an identifier from another file and alias it to a different name than what was defined in the importee.
+You may also import an identifier from another file and alias it to a different name than what was defined by the exporter.

 For example: